-Catherine Atwong, S. Allen Broyles, Susan Cadwallader, Steven Chen, Christie Cooper, Joshua Dorsey, Mahdi Ebrahimi, Howard Forman, April Franklin, Eric Furlong, Karen Gallagher, Neil Granitz, Mohammad Habibi, Yuna Kim, Chiranjeev Kohli, Matthew Lancellotti, Yeji Lim, Aubrey LeBard, Bobby L. Papoulias, Teeanna Rizkallah, Eric Rodriguez, Eric Setten, Sunil Thomas, Aja Vasquez
+Catherine Atwong, Steven Chen, Joshua Dorsey, Mahdi Ebrahimi, Howard Forman, April Franklin, Eric Furlong, Karen Gallagher, Neil Granitz, Mohammad Habibi, Yuna Kim, Chiranjeev Kohli, Matthew Lancellotti, Yeji Lim, Aubrey LeBard, Bobby L. Papoulias, Mehrnoosh Reshadi, Teeanna Rizkallah, Eric Rodriguez, Eric Setten, Sunil Thomas, Aja Vasquez, Zhen Yang.

 Marketing is understanding what customers want and creating products and services that have value for individuals and society.
 It combines creativity, psychology, strategy, research and analytics.
 Marketers lead all businesses in satisfying market needs in a sustainable and ethical manner.
 It is a vital function for organizations and is a popular career path in the business, government and nonprofit sectors.